ncsa/puppet-profile_motd/README.md

 ## Description

-This puppet profile customizes a host depending on the virtualization hypervisor type in use.
+This puppet profile customizes a host's message of the day (motd).

 ## Setup